Skip to main content

 Install Compact

-Compact is Midnight's dedicated smart contract language for creating applications (DApps) that allow developers to express the amount of data protection that works for them.
+Compact is Midnight's dedicated smart contract language for creating DApps that allows developers to control the level of data protection in their applications.

 Use the following command to install the pre-built binaries:

-Run compact --version to print version of Compact.
+compact --version # print the version of Compact

-Verification: These commands return the Compact version number and installation path.
+Verification: These commands return the Compact version number, the compiler version number, and the installation path.

 Set up the proof server